crossing the line: finding america in the borderlands

 About The author

-Sarah Towle is an educator, researcher, and writer; a human rights defender, nature lover, and vocalist.
+Sarah Towle is an educator, researcher, and author; a human rights defender, nature lover, and choral soprano.
 She resides in an ephemeral borderlands, buffeted and buoyed by a diversity of languages, cultures, landscapes, and creeds.
-She has taught English language literacy, cross-cultural communication, conflict resolution skills, and the writing craft for three decades across four continents in myriad classroom contexts, including under the trees in refugee settings.
+She has taught English language literacy, cross-cultural communication, conflict resolution skills, and the writing craft for three decades on four continents across the age span in myriad class contexts, including under the trees in refugee settings.

 “I challenge any reader to pick up this book and not be shaken, disturbed, and ultimately committed to a better and more just world.
 Towle beautifully renders moments of humanity in a fundamentally inhumane system.”